hannorein/rebound/python/README.md

 Installation
 ------------
 The python module makes use of a shared dynamic library and ctypes.
+You only need to compile the shared library (this will generate libias15.so):

+    make

+Then, look at the examples in the differen folders.
+All examples use the rebound module (rebound.py) which encapsulates the interface to the code.